Tax Helper

 One way to reduce personal taxation in Canada is to have your own business "on the side".
 This allows you deduct expenses, which can reduce taxation from your "day job".
 There are limits to how far you can take this, and you should be aware of CRA's rules for taxation of proprietorships and partnerships on the side, particularly in their early years.

 If you run a business, you would probably benefit from advice from an accountant at the beginning of your fiscal year so as to know how to structure your business to minimize tax.
 If you have investments you may be effectively running a business even if you don't realize it, and certainly may be able to reduce taxation.
-As a financial planner, I can give you basic tax planning advice.
-Your accountant can also prepare your tax return.
+Get advice from your financial planner.
+Haven't got a financial planner?
+Get one!
+That's the best advice!

 Here are some helpful sources for accounting and tax preparation: